-Subsequent editions of Ordnance Survey mapping chart the development of the area during the twentieth century (Figs 5-9).
-However, the footprint of most of the buildings in the Site Area remained largely unchanged until the 1960s, when the area was cleared to enable the current Lower Falinge housing estate to be created.
+Subsequent editions of Ordnance Survey mapping chart the development of the area during the 20th century (Figs 4-8).
+However, the footprint of most of the domestic and industrial buildings in the Site Area remained largely unchanged until the 1960s, when the area was cleared to enable the current Lower Falinge housing estate to be created.

-The Site Area has considerable potential to retain buried remains pertaining to the nineteenth-century residential development on the northern fringe of Rochdale town centre.
+The Site Area has considerable potential to retain buried remains pertaining to the 19th-century residential development on the northern fringe of Rochdale town centre, interspersed with late 19th- and early 20th-century industrial yards.